Trip Planner

 How high is Mera Peak?

-Mera Peak is one of the tallest peaks in Nepal, located at a height of 6476m. or 21247 ft.
-Furthermore, It is categorized as one of Nepal’s most popular climbing mountains worldwide.
-Mera Peak is divided into three summits: Mera North, Mera Central, and Mera South.
+Mera Peak is the highest trekking peak in Nepal, situated at an elevation of 6,476m, or 21,247 ft.
+Furthermore, it is categorized as one of Nepal’s most popular climbing mountains worldwide.
+The Peak is divided into three summits: Mera North, Mera Central, and Mera South.

 How long does it take to climb Mera Peak?

-The total duration to climb Mera Peak might range from 15 days to three weeks from arriving in Kathmandu to departure from Kathmandu.
-On the other hand, if you are wandering from Mera Base Camp, it might take up to 6 to 7 hours to climb the summit and come back.
+The total duration to climb Mera Peak typically ranges from 15 days to three weeks, from arrival in Kathmandu to departure from Kathmandu.
+On the other hand, if you are trekking from Mera Base Camp, it may take up to 12 hours or more to climb the summit and return, including the climb to the summit and descent to Khare Camp.

 What is the cost per person for Mera Peak Climbing?